KGB (bar): History

 Before its present incarnation, the building had been the Palm Casino, a speakeasy controlled by Lucky Luciano.
 From 1948 to 1988 it was a private social club for communists and socialists.
 On the bar's walls are "Stalinist woodcuts, World War II posters, a picture of Valentina V. Tereshkova, hammer-and-sickle flags and the odd Lenin bust and balalaika."

 Inspired by the Soviet-era memorabilia stored in the building, KGB Bar opened in 1993, and became one of the most popular book-reading venues in New York City.
 Popular authors read here pro bono on Sunday evenings (fiction), Monday evenings (poetry), and most Tuesdays, Wednesdays and Thursdays.
+The bar is home to KGB Bar Lit, a literary magazine founded in 2006 by Denis Woychuk.
+The New York writer and critic Carrigan Miller re-launched the publication in 2023 and serves as its Editor-in-Chief.
 KGB has been named best literary venue in New York City by New York magazine, The Village Voice, and others.

 Reading series

-The bar hosts several regular reading series which include:
+The bar and magazine host several regular reading series which include: